 Your email has been sent

-We are carrying out a £220m upgrade at Crossness Sewage Treatment Works in east London.
+We are carrying out a £220m upgrade at Crossness Sewage Treatment Works.

 The improvements will enable the site to treat 44 per cent more sewage than it does now, significantly reducing the amount of storm sewage that overflows into the River Thames during heavy rainfall when the site becomes overloaded.